Raedbou/Raedbou.github.io/_posts/2022-05-11-MP_Neural_PDE_Solvers.md

 ![_config.yml]({{ site.baseurl }}/images/MP2.png){: .align-center}
 {: refdef}

   3) After all messages from neighbours are passed to the current node, the node state is updated.
 The update is a function of the current node state and the aggregated messages (and possibly other information).
+The update function is learned using training data and can e.g. be a Feedfowrd Neural Network.

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/MP3.png){: .align-center}
 {: refdef}

-## Deep Learning for physics simulations: The 2 paradigms
+For more detailed information supported with visual interactive material about Graph Neural Networks you can check "[A Gentle Introduction to Graph Neural Networks](https://distill.pub/2021/gnn-intro/)".
+W.L.
+Hamiltons McGill [course on Graph Representation Learning](https://cs.mcgill.ca/~wlh/comp766/files/chapter4_draft_mar29.pdf) also offers a thorough introduction to GNNs and Message Passing.

+## Connecting the dots
 ### Neural Opeators and Autoregressive Methods

 ## GNNs and FNOs